What are pituitary tumors?

-- The pituitary is a small gland in the brain.
+- The pituitary is a small gland located at the base of the brain.
 It makes hormones that affect many other glands and many functions in your body.

 - Symptoms vary depending on the type of tumor and the area of the pituitary gland affected.

-- Your healthcare provider may order blood and urine tests, a CT scan, MRI, or biopsy to diagnose the tumor.
+- You may need blood and urine tests, a CT scan, MRI, or biopsy to diagnose the tumor.

 - Treatment may include surgery, radiation therapy, or medicine.